Our markets in the former Allerdale area

 There are a number of regular markets in the borough that are run by the council which are in the former Allerdale area.

-If you wish to sell on one of our markets, then contact the market manager Phil Byers on 07753934540.
+If you wish to sell on one of our markets, sign-up using the website form further down the page (underneath the maps).
 Competition is often strong, especially on Keswick market, so there may be a waiting list.